Easy Graham Cracker Oven Toffee (5 ingredients)

 What Is Toffee?

 Toffee making is a popular homemade treat, especially during the holiday season.
-You cook it with white sugar and butter for about a half hour using a candy thermometer to determine the perfect soft crack stage for best results.
+You cook it with white sugar and butter for about half an hour, using a candy thermometer to determine the perfect soft crack stage for best results.

-This can be a little time-consuming, but there isn't much stirring involved like there is in other candy-making, like in pecan pralines.
+This can be a little time-consuming, but it doesn't require as much stirring as other candy-making, like pecan pralines.

 Ingredients

-These simple ingredients for this crowd favorite candy falls sweetly into place for the best graham cracker toffee.
+These simple ingredients for this crowd-favorite candy fall sweetly into place for the best graham cracker toffee.

-• Graham crackers - 15 whole rectangle crackers.
+• Graham crackers - 15 whole rectangular crackers.

 • Dark brown sugar - for real brown sugar taste, please consider dark brown sugar; natural (not imitation) brown sugar.